gkylon/gitskills/README.md

 # gitskills
-creat a new branch is fast
+Creating a new branch is quick AND simple.